Digital Marketing and Social Media: Why Bother?

 While your business is as individual as you are, there are some shared resources that all businesses need to adopt.
 Think of them as the basics in your toolkit for digital marketing.

 Your very own .com (or .whateveryoucanthinkof) is the perfect foundation for any digital marketing strategy.
+Your domain is your business.
 Every channel and every piece of content should point back to your website.
 Think of it as your digital storefront.
 You wouldn’t open a shop without considering how it looks from the outside — so don’t do the same with your website.
 It should be clear, concise and informative.

 An Email Address

 Everyone has an email address.
 But it’s vital you ditch your childhood email for something a little bit more business-oriented.
 FunkyChick95@hotmail.com might hold dear memories for you, but it won’t exactly inspire confidence in your business.
 If you have your own domain name, most providers will allow you to set up at least one email ending in your address.
 It’s clean, easy to remember, and looks professional.